Resolution (Matt Corby song)

-At the ARIA Music Awards of 2013, the song won ARIA Award for Song of the Year.
+At the ARIA Music Awards of 2013, the song won Song of the Year.
 The Bryce Jepson directed music video was nominated for Best Video.

 The song was also included as an iTunes bonus track on his debut album, Telluric (2016).

 Background

 Corby wrote the song while he was living in Los Angeles.
 He said, "I got a little paranoid and I didn't really leave the house for a couple of days.
 I couldn't understand why I was so afraid of the world at this time so I wrote 'Resolution'.
 It's an ode to humanity and the way I want to be with other people and spread some love in an un-cheesy way."